MetalBlockchain/metal-docs/docs/apis/metalgo/apis/x-chain.md

 - `to` is the P-Chain or C-Chain address the asset is sent to.
 - `amount` is the amount of the asset to send.
 - `assetID` is the asset id of the asset which is sent.
-Use `AVAX` for AVAX exports.
+Use `METAL` for METAL exports.
 - `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 - `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 - The asset is sent from addresses controlled by `username`